 If you have any difficulties locating your roster contact the Allocations Office

 If a bank holiday falls during your practice placement you are entitled to the bank holiday off*.
-Please record the bank holiday on your timesheet as 6 hours.
+Please record the bank holiday as a 6-hour shift in TMS (Timesheet Management System).

 For the remainder of the bank holiday week you are only required to attend 24 hours of practice placement i.e. 2 x 12hr or 3 x 8 hrs.